Sustainable/ green architects in Concord, CA

 Construction Documents (CD):

 Once construction documents (CDs) are complete or close to completion, the architect can help the client bid the project with contractors.
 Some clients may have a contractor they wish to work with or will prefer to bid the project on their own.
 The purpose of the bid is to obtain pricing on the scope of the project.
 Some clients will base the winning bid on the lowest bid or purely on a perception that a good working relationship can be obtained with a particular bidder.
 At times an architect may make recommendations.
-However the bid process is carried out, the architect still needs to prepare a "Bid Set" of documents.
-A bid set is not necessarily 100% CDs.
+Regardless of the bid process, the architect will need to prepare a "Bid Set" of documents.
+A bid set is not necessarily 100% CDs (it can be).
 100% CDs is what are normally refered to as the final drawings.
 These are what the contractor will use to build and the final building permit will be based on.

 is a process whereby the architect can help the client administer the construction contract.
 Many residential clients tend to forgo the architects services during this process to save money.
 However it should be noted that the architect works for the client to maintain the quality of the project and to ensure what is built is true to the design and documentation.
 After all the architect acts as an agent for the client and is not a vendor, which a contractor technically is.
 The architect has worked with you on the design and would very much like to see that it is built according to the intent of the design.
 If a contractor suggest that a material be substituted for another, how would the client know if the product is equal, has a cost savings to them or if it maybe totally disastrous for the design or vice versa?

-What we have describe above is a very short summarized version of a residential project.
+What we have describe above is a brief snapshot of a residential design project.
 Obviously no two projects are the same and different architects may choose to deliver a project differently.
 Most times it depends on the project budget and what a client expects.

 Back to index